 – a girl being teased and called names referring to her as a boy or trans because she wears trousers or 'boys' clothes' – a boy who tells his friends that his dad is now his mum suffers other students laughing and repeatedly telling him 'that can't happen – your dad's a freak'

 How is Transphobic Bullying different from Homophobic Bullying?

-Homophobic bullying targets someone's sexuality (whether they are, or are perceived to be gay, lesbian, bi-sexual or heterosexual), whereas transphobic bullying targets someone because of their gender identity (whether they identify as male, female or something different, regardless of the gender they were assigned at birth) or because they do not 'conform' to traditional gender stereotypes.
+Homophobic bullying targets someone's sexuality (whether they are, or are perceived to be gay, lesbian, bi or heterosexual), whereas transphobic bullying targets someone because of their gender identity (whether they identify as male, female or something different, regardless of the gender they were assigned at birth) or because they do not 'conform' to traditional gender stereotypes.